According to local historian and author, Stuart McCulloch, Thornhill is

 Many thanks to Stuart for the description of Thornhill’s history below.

-Proceeds from the sale of Stuart’s book go to Thornhill Community Trust and are used for the benefit of the community.
+Proceeds from the sale of Stuart’s book go to Thornhill Development Trust and are used for the benefit of the community.
 The book is available for £10 from the Village Store, Thornhill or email secretary@thornhillstirling.org

 Behind the sleepy facade of the white and grey stone houses of the village lies a tale; in fact, very many tales.
 This small village was once considered (erroneously) to be almost at the geographical centre of Scotland but it would be more accurate to look at Thornhill as on the edge; between mountain and moss land, between Highland and Lowland, between Pict and Scot, between Highland Gael and Lowlander and between industrialisation and traditional life.
 Life on the edge is rarely dull, so this small part of Scotland was able to bestow its hidden tales and secrets; and there were plenty of them.
 This peaceful village reflects, in microcosm, much of Scotland’s turbulent past.